SDPTeam15/PolyEvents/summaries/sprint3.md

-# Summary for week n
+# Summary for week 3

 ## Alessio